-According to the research, meditation just may be the best long-term solution if you’re bipolar.
+According to the research, meditation just may be the best long-term cure for bipolar disorder.

 In one study, participants with manic depressive disorder experienced improved executive functioning, memory, and ability to initiate and complete tasks.

 The study showed that an increased awareness of thoughts, feelings and sensations helped to decrease depression and increase cognitive functioning.
 Evidence shows that the best way for sufferers to improve their quality of life is by using bipolar meditation techniques.

 How Meditation for Bipolar Disorder Works